cryptobuks/project-help-all/README.md

 # Project-Help-All  - WIP

-An anonymous peer 2 peer donation platform where NGOs and patrons could request basic goods to be dropped-off at specific locations.
+An anonymous peer 2 peer donation platform where NGOs and patrons can request basic goods to be dropped-off at specific locations.

+Who can request?
-Authentication codes will be distributed to NGOs and vetted patrons.
+- Authentication codes will be distributed to NGOs and vetted patrons.

+Who can donate?
-People looking to help the less fortunate can use the app to find donation request.
+- People looking to help the less fortunate can use the app to answer donation request.

 Donation Categories: